JujuAdams/Hotglue/README.md

 ## Limitations

 - Does not resolve dependencies.
 If a package requires another separate package to operate normally then this tool will not automatically import the dependency for you.
-- Suffers from GitHub rate limiting.
-This can be worked around by using a GitHub developer application but this can only go so far.
+- Occasionally runs into GitHub rate limiting.
+This can be worked around by using a GitHub developer application.
 - Updating a package will replace all of the configuration macros you have changed.
 This is inconvenient but, to be fair, is no worse than doing the upgrade manually.
 - Downloading packages from itch.io is unreliable.
 - The UI is ugly, let's be honest.
 READMEs and other formatted documents are displayed as raw text which is often hard to read.